astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: float or string*,
    *default: None*,
-   if set to 'optimize', gain is auto matically optimized by tiptop, otherwise the float value set is used.
    Low Order loop gain
+   Warning: if set to 'optimize', gain is automatically optimized by tiptop, otherwise the float value set is used.

 .. option:: SensorFrameRate_LO